-Policeman stabbed in Brussels, motive unclear
+Attacker shouting 'Allahu akbar' stabs Belgian policeman

-BRUSSELS (Reuters) - Belgian prosecutors are investigating whether a knife attack on a policeman in central Brussels on Tuesday was inspired by Islamist radicalism after witnesses said the assailant shouted “Allahu akbar”.
+BRUSSELS (Reuters) - An attacker shouting “Allahu akbar” stabbed a Belgian policeman several times in the neck in central Brussels on Tuesday, prosecutors said.

-The attacker stabbed the officer outside the city’s main police station at around 5.30 a.m.
-(0430 GMT), a police spokeswoman said.
-He was then shot and wounded by another officer, she added.
+The assailant, who wielded two kitchen knives during the incident outside the city’s main police station, was then shot and wounded by two police officers, they said in a statement.

+The man is under arrest and in critical condition in hospital.
+The policeman is also in hospital but did not suffer life-threatening injuries in the attack at around 5.30 a.m.
+(0430 GMT).

-“We have not yet been able to establish the motive,” a spokeswoman for Brussels prosecutors was cited by the Belgian public broadcaster RTBF as saying.
-“Witnesses heard him shout ‘Allahu akbar’ (God is greatest).”
+“We have not yet establish the subject’s motives,” the city prosecutors said.
+“Several witnesses heard him shout ‘Allahu akbar’ (God is greatest).
+The investigation will establish whether this is a terrorist act.”

-The police officer and his attacker were taken to hospital, but neither sustained life-threatening injuries.
+The assailant had a criminal record of stealing and violence.
+He was jailed in 2014 for attempted murder and for carrying an illegal weapon but was released last month.

-Belgian Interior Minister Jan Jambon said the attacker was not known to police, describing the incident on Twitter as “another cowardly act against our police officers”.
+Belgian Interior Minister Jan Jambon described the incident on Twitter as “another cowardly act against our police officers”.

 Belgium, home to European Union institutions and NATO, has been on alert since 2016 when suicide bombers killed 32 people at Brussels airport and on the city’s metro, although the national threat level was reduced in January to two from three on a four-point scale.